The Cultural Significance Of TikTok’s Trendiest Hair Gels & How To Use Them

 What's a good hair wax?

-Nowadays, there are so many different wax sticks — hair accessories brand Emi Jay has a chic one called Angelstick, the Tigi Bedhead one is a popular go-to — but the one Porsche recommends is the Tancho Stick.
+Nowadays, there are so many different wax sticks — hair accessories brand Emi Jay has a chic one called Angelstick, £32, the Tigi Bedhead Hair Wax Stick, £16.95, is a popular go-to — but the one Porsche recommends is the Tancho Stick, £22.
 "I'm grateful [hairstylist and Ouai founder] Jen Atkin put me on to this because it sold out once she told everyone," Porsche explains.
 "It's undefeated.
 I use it on all my clients.
 It smells really good; it has a lavender scent.
 It lays the hair down without leaving a sticky, oily residue.
 I mainly use it on the part to lay the flyaways flat."

 Is gel and wax bad for my hair?